lPegz/lifeforce-clinic/README.md

 Another test app for exploring the usages and more libraries of JavaScript within MeteorJS

 ### Version
  Still on development

 ### Tech
 * [MeteorJS] - The hottest framework for fast development.
 * [Atom] - A hackable text editor for the 21st Century
+* [fullCalendarJS] - A JavaScript event calendar.
+Customizable and open source.
-* [Twitter Bootstrap] - great UI boilerplate for modern web apps
+* [Twitter Bootstrap] - Great UI boilerplate for modern web apps.
 * [node.js] - evented I/O for the backend
 * [jQuery] - duh